- 1. Three crystallographers, Venkatraman Ramakrishnan, Thomas Steitz and Ada Yonath, share the 2009 Chemistry Nobel Prize

 1. Three crystallographers, Venkatraman Ramakrishnan, Thomas Steitz and Ada Yonath, share the 2009 Chemistry Nobel Prize

-The work on ribosome has featured in our pages when stories of various prizes awarded to Venkatraman (or as we all know him Venki) Ramakrishnan and Ada Yonath have been covered [J. Synchrotron Rad.
-(2007), 14, 297–298 ; (2008), 15, 319–321 ].[link]
+into proteins, which are the building blocks of all living organisms.
+RibosomeThe work on ribosome has featured in our pages when stories of various prizes awarded to Venkatraman (or as we all know him Venki) Ramakrishnan and Ada Yonath have been covered [J. Synchrotron Rad.
+(2007), 14, 297–298 ; (2008), 15, 319–321 ].

 We would like to offer our congratulations to the three recipients who have pursued their structural biology effort for elucidating the structures of ribosomes at many of the synchrotrons spanning nearly three decades.
 I recall the crystals being screened at the Daresbury SRS (the first dedicated X-ray source) to teams camping over long periods at the DORIS facility in Hamburg.
 Thus, it was no surprise that the recognition of this sustained effort of three science leaders by the Nobel committee brought global celebration across the synchrotron world, many synchrotron facilities issuing press releases of how they contributed to the breakthrough.
 From DESY, where Ada Yonath spent substantial time, the Chairman of the DESY Directorate, Helmut Dosch, said “With the aim to decode the structure of this important molecule, Ada Yonath has always sought the best X-ray sources of the world.
 Her determination in this field of research will be of great benefit for mankind.
 DESY is proud of having facilitated Ada Yonath's top-level research significantly with its X-ray sources''.
 Ada Yonath and Venki Ramakrishnan, both long-term users of ESRF, were congratulated by Fransco Sette, Director General of the ESRF, who said `Unravelling the structure of the ribosome is the result of an effort started nearly 30 years ago.
 The decisive final data sets were only taken in the second half of the 1990s at two synchrotron radiation sources, the ESRF in Grenoble and APS in Chicago in the United States.
 We are very proud for having contributed to these important results which would not have been possible without specialized instruments and dedication by our scientists at the ESRF'.
 Lonny Berman from NSLS, Brookhaven, said ``The work which was done by Ramakrishnan and Steitz began here at NSLS.
 Most of Ramakrishnan's early results and all of Steitz's early results arose from measurements done here''.
 Argonne National Laboratory's press release read `All three recipients of the 2009 Nobel Prize in Chemistry published (more than 60) papers on their award-winning work based on data collected at the Advanced Photon Source'.
 Clemens Schulze-Briese from the Swiss Light Source (SLS) said `The group of Venkatraman Ramakrishnan has been using the SLS PX beamlines since 2003.
-The first major result was the structure of the 70S ribosome from Thermus thermophilus in a pre-translocation state at 2.8 Å resolution, which allowed to build an accurate model that reveals the structures of tRNA and mRNA in situ and the molecular details of their interaction with the ribosome.
+The first major result was the structure of the 70S ribosome from Thermus thermophilus in a pre-translocation state at 2.8 Å resolution, which allowed to build an accurate model that reveals the structures of and in situ and the molecular details of their interaction with the ribosome.
 This structure was determined with the highest resolution ever obtained on 70S ribosomes [Selmer et al. (2006), Science, 313, 1935]'.
 He added that when these high-resolution data were collected `it was the only time ever that users were asking the SLS local contact where they could buy champagne in the middle of the night'.
 The SLS MX team and the SLS detector group greatly enjoyed the intense collaboration with Ramakrishnan's group in advancing the data acquisition methods in ribosome crystallography, in particular with pixel detectors.

-In response to a question of how Venki Ramakrishnan came to work in biology, he said to the interviewer at Nobel ``Well, I'll be honest with you, I was a theoretical physicist but my PhD work was on a problem that was not particularly interesting to me at the time.
+for much smaller proteins more than 50 years ago.
+Tom, declaring that Max Perutz was his idol, and not only that he was a post doc at the LMB in Cambridge for a while, but `it was Max Perutz who inspired me to go into structural biology when he gave a lecture at Harvard in 1963.
+As soon as I heard him talk, I decided that this is what I want to do'.In response to a question of how Venki Ramakrishnan came to work in biology, he said to the interviewer at Nobel ``Well, I'll be honest with you, I was a theoretical physicist but my PhD work was on a problem that was not particularly interesting to me at the time.
 And I used to subscribe to Scientific American and I found that there were all these wonderful discoveries happening in biology and I also knew that a number of physicists had gone into biology and been successful.
 So, I decided to switch''.
 Venki also said `I have to say that I am deeply indebted to all of the brilliant associates, students and post docs who worked in my lab as science is a highly collaborative enterprise.
 The MRC Laboratory of Molecular Biology and the University of Utah supported this work and the collegiate atmosphere there made it all possible.
 The idea of supporting long-term basic research like that at LMB does lead to breakthroughs, the ribosome is already starting to show its medical importance'.

 2. From Cheshire to Jordan – STFC gifts high-tech scientific equipment for Middle Eastern collaboration